configcat-labs/feature-flags-in-go-sample/README.md

 [Read the blog post here](https://configcat.com/blog/)

 This is a demo API built with the Go programming language.
-In the article, it was used to demo implementing feature flags in Golang.
+In the article, it was used to demo how to implement feature flags in Golang.

 ## Build & Run